 To actually divide the retirement asset, you will need a “QDRO” (Qualified Domestic Relations Order).
 A QDRO is a court order, written by an attorney or accountant and signed by the judge, which instructs the 401k or retirement account administrator how to divide the assets.
 These are rolled over into a retirement account in the name of the spouse who is receiving them.
-Attorney Julia Rueschemeyer can prepare these QDRO documents for you.
+Attorney Julia Rueschemeyer prepares these QDRO documents for her divorce mediation clients.
 Dividing IRA’s does not require a QDRO (since one spouse can simply transfer retirement funds to the other spouse), but it does require special language in the separation agreement.

 2) “Defined Benefit Plans” are often called pensions (or sometimes annuities) and are common among state employees and public school teachers.
 The value of these has almost nothing to do with the amount of money, or balance, they have in them, but rather is determined by a formula.
 The most common defined benefit plans in Massachusetts are the State Employee Retirement System (SERS) and the Massachusetts Teachers Retirement System (MTRS).
-In both of these plans, the amount of future pension payments is determined by a formula that includes the recipient’s age, number of years of service, and the average salary from the three highest years of earnings.
-Massachusetts state employees can calculate their estimated pension benefits with a calculator on the state site.
-Public school teachers can download a calculation sheet from the Massachusetts Teachers Retirement System to project their future benefits.
+In both of these plans, the amount of future pension payments is determined by a formula that includes the recipient’s age, number of years of service, and the average salary from the highest three consecutive years of earnings.
+Massachusetts state employees can calculate their estimated pension benefits with a unique SERS calculator that considers COLA’s and inflation on this site or use a calculator on the state site.
+Public school teachers can use the easy-to-use, online MTRS pension calculator on this site, or or the more awkward Retirement Benefit Estimator from the MTRS state site, to project their future benefits.

-The future benefits of a pension can be divided with a DRO (“Domestic Relations Order”), the type of order used to divide many government or public employee penpen sions.
+With the “deferred distribution” method, in which future, monthly pension benefits will be shared, instructions to the pension administrator are given in a DRO (“Domestic Relations Order”), the type of order used to divide many government or public employee pensions.
 Like a QDRO, a DRO is a court order, written by an attorney or accountant, and signed by a judge that instructs the pension administrator on how to divide the future payments from a pension.
 It might specify the survivor beneficiary, for example, and the percent of future payments that each spouse will receive.

 It is also possible to divide the value of a defined benefit plan, or pension, in the present, without waiting for retirement.
+In this case, the pension participant keeps all future benefit payments from the pension by “buying out” the spouse at the time of divorce.
 To do this, one must calculate a “present value” of the pension, which requires complicated calculations.
 This is typically done by a pension valuator or actuary (currently costing about $175 in Western Massachusetts).
-You can also use this low-cost, $35 present value pension calculator.
+You can also use this low-cost, $50 present value pension calculator.